zoxpx/pxdocs/content/concepts/authorization/_index.md

 ---
-title: Security
+title: Role-Based Access Control
 weight: 1
 hidesections: true
-description: Understanding and enabling PX-Security
+description: Understanding Portworx role-based access control (RBAC)
 series: concepts
-keywords: security, oidc, OpenID Connect, jwt, JSON Web Token, RBAC, Role Based Access Control, authorization, authentication, how to
+keywords: portworx, container, storage, security, oidc, jwt, token, rbac
 ---

-This section covers what PX-Security is, how it works, and how to enable it.
+PX-Security is a critical component of the Portworx platform that provides:

+  - cluster-wide encription
+  - namespace-granular or Storage-class BYOK encryption
+  - role based access control (RBAC) for authorization, authentication, and ownership
+  - support for integration with AD and LDAP.
+Note that this integration is not available out of the box, but you can implement it through your OIDC solution.

+This section describes the role based access control (RBAC) model used by Portworx.

 {{<homelist series="authorization">}}